Gustave Moreau

 1857-58

-Second visit to Italy, from October 1857 to 1859.
-He makes copies of the masters (Michelangelo, Veronese, Raphael, Correggio, etc.).
-After Rome he goes to Florence, Milan and then to Venice where he discovers Carpaccio.
-He becomes friends with the young Edgar Degas.
-After a visit to Naples with his parents who have now joined him, he returns to Paris in September 1859.
-It is shortly after this that he meets Alexandrine Dureux whom he introduces to drawing.
-She would remain, right up until her death in 1890, his “best and only friend”.
+Second stay in Italy from October 1857 to 1859.
+He made copies after the masters (Michelangelo, Veronese, Raphael, Correggio, etc.).
+After Rome, he travels to Florence, Milan and Venice, where he discovers Carpaccio.
+He befriended the young Edgar Degas.
+After a stay in Naples with his parents, who had come to join him, he returned to Paris in September 1859.
+Shortly afterwards, it seems, he met Alexandrine Dureux, whom he introduced to drawing.
+She remained his "best and only friend" until her death in 1890.

 1862